Eleonora Sears: Career

 Sears won the women's doubles at the U. S. Women's National Championships four times, including three consecutively (1915–1917).
 In singles, she was a finalist in 1912, where she was beaten in straight sets by Mary Browne.
 She teamed with Willis E. Davis to take the national mixed doubles championship in 1916.

 In August 1938 at the age of 56, she lost to Dorothy Bundy in the second round of the Essex County Club Invitational in Manchester, Massachusetts 6–0, 6–1.

 She purchased the Burrland Farm for horses in 1955, then "deliberately gutted and burned [its mansion] down" in 1961 to reduce property taxes.
 She sold the farm in 1966.

-She was inducted into the International Tennis Hall of Fame in 1968, joining her cousin Richard (inducted 1955).
+She was inducted into the International Tennis Hall of Fame in 1968, joining her uncle Richard (inducted 1955).

 Eleonora Sears rode horses competitively and was elected to the U. S. Show Jumping Hall of Fame in 1992.
 She also owned and raced Thoroughbred horses.
 She was the first woman to play polo on a men's team.

 Sears was the first female national squash champion, a founder of the Women's Squash Racquets Association, and coach of the U. S. Women's International Squash Team.

 She gained media attention for her long-distance walks and hikes.
 As well, she was one of the first American women to drive an automobile and fly a plane.
 Her habit of wearing trousers, both when competing in sports and in public, was criticized in media and social circles.